When communicating effectively it is essential to develop the skill of rapport and trust.

 We can create rapport by matching or mirroring another person’s body language and voice tonality, by joining their dance.
 This creates a bridge between our world and theirs; this builds trust, mutual awareness and is the basis of effective communication.

-First, know what you want in any situation and have a clear outcome of what want to achieve.
+First, know what you want in any situation and have a clear outcome of what we want to achieve.
 Whether you are communicating with one person or with a group, you are more likely to be effective if you know in advance what you are seeking to achieve.

-Be aware and alert and have sensory awareness of yourself and others to know when you are moving towards or away from your outcome.
+Be aware and alert and have a sensory awareness of yourself and others to know when you are moving towards or away from your outcome.
 The only way that you can know whether you have passed the message that you intended is to be aware of how it has been received by the other person.

 Have plenty of flexibility to be able to keep changing your behaviour until you get your outcome.
 To understand how people respond, notice their body position, breathing, skin colour, eye movement, hands and feet gestures, facial expression and changes to the tone and quality of their voice.